-You do not need to be a Elvis fan to acknowledge the impact he has had on popular music.
+You do not need to be an Elvis fan to acknowledge the impact he has had on popular music.
 They don’t dub somebody the “King” of a form of music without a great amount of success.

-But even for Elvis success came after failure.
+But Elvis persevered.
 His first recordings went nowhere.
-After that he tried to join a vocal quartet and was told he, “couldn’t sing”.
+He tried to join a vocal quartet and was told he, “couldn’t sing”.

 3. Michael Jordan